 FIUTS: (The Foundation for International Understanding Through Students) provides opportunities for students from all over the world to connect.
-Consider going to a FIUT’s Friday: Every Friday during the summer, FIUTS organizes a Friday outing for students and friends (canoeing and visiting Discovery Park were two recent excursions).
+Consider going to a FIUT’s outing : Every week during the summer, FIUTS organizes an outing for students and friends (canoeing and visiting Discovery Park were two recent excursions).
 You do not have to make a reservation in advance.
 See what event are planned at: http://www.fiuts.org/

 UW writing centers can support you as you transition from high-school writing to university-level writing in any course you take.
 These centers are free and provide individual attention from trained mentors.
 During Early Fall Start contact:

 OWRC offers free, one-on-one help with all aspects of writing at any stage in the writing process.
 The OWRC is located in Room 121 of the Odegaard Undergraduate Library (OUGL) and it is open Monday - Thursday from 12:00-6:00 p.m. during Early Fall Start.
 You can consult with a writing tutor at any stage of the writing process, from the very beginning (when you are planning a paper) to near the end (when you are thinking about how to revise a draft to submit to your instructor).

 To make the best use of your time there, please bring a copy of your assignment with you and double-space any drafts you want to work on.
 To make an appointment or browse the center's online resources, please visit

 Q Center: The University of Washington Q Center is a largely student-run resource center dedicated to serving all members of the University community on issues of gender and/or sexual orientation.